s-parvizi/example-codes/clean-code/README.md

 - The code should be 100% covered, but 100% is a goal, we should try to achieve

 **2. SOLID PRINCIPLES:**
+**Foundations:**
+- The source code is a document
+- The source code is the design
+-